Updated on May 20, 2025.

 Additional therapies for COPD

 Programs like pulmonary rehabilitation can help empower you to take charge of your health and manage any negative emotions you may be feeling about your diagnosis.
-Because it can often help to connect with others who understand what you’re going through and share tips for living with and managing COPD, many pulmonary rehab programs have a social support component that puts you in touch with other patients.
+Many pulmonary rehab programs have a social support component that puts you in touch with other patients.
+This can help you to connect with others who understand what you’re going through and share tips for living with and managing COPD.

-If your doctor recommends oxygen therapy, sticking with it can help you stay active, feel more comfortable and boost confidence, which can help you feel better overall.
+If your HCP recommends oxygen therapy, sticking with it can help you stay active, feel more comfortable and boost confidence, which can help you feel better overall.

 Making changes to your everyday life

 Lifestyle changes also play an important role in managing COPD.
-Quitting smoking, exercising regularly and doing what you can to reduce the risk of infections (such as getting your flu shot every year) can help you breathe easier, reduce COPD flares and further improve your quality of life.
-Your doctor will also determine whether you may benefit from dietary supplementation to help maintain your energy levels.
+Quitting smoking, exercising regularly and doing what you can to reduce the risk of infections (such as getting your flu shot every year) can help you breathe easier.
+They can reduce COPD flares and further improve your quality of life, as well.
+Your HCP will also determine whether you may benefit from dietary supplementation to help maintain your energy levels.

 The risks of uncontrolled COPD